Sheet-covered shapes loomed like ghosts in the dim light.

 Tia had done both.

 She moved back through the room, toward the open doorway.
 Judging from the shapes of the sheet-covered furniture, the space had been used as a den.
-She’d reappropriate it as a bedroom, to be able to house the largest number of women and children possible.
+It would be her office.
+With its location at the end of the hall and its own exterior door, she’d be able to bring in new clients without traipsing them through the living areas until after she’d spoken with them and they felt ready to face the others.

 She’d almost reached the entry when the ominous creak of hinges sent a chill up her spine.
 She froze, then backtracked into the den, her sneakered steps soundless against the wood floor.